ruchisahu/Microservices/LetsUnite/README.md

 https://github.com/tigeringarden/Simple-Booking

-In this specific service Organizer can add event and see all the related information.
+In this specific service Organizer can add his/her information,event detail and see all the related information.

 ### Requirement: